-The typical way to create a random graph with given degree sequence $(d^{(n)}_i)_{i=1}^n$ using the configuration model is to first label nodes of the graph $1,2,\dots,n$ such that node $i$ has $d_i^{(n)}$ half-edges sticking out of it.
-Then we iterate through all the unpaired half-edge so that at each step, we pair half-edges randomly, and declare the final graph as the random graph we desired.
-In our setting, when we have two communities, the basic idea of generating the random graph using the configuration model is just the same.
-Let's assume for nodes in community $j$, the in-degree (within the same community) sequence\footnote{We abuse notation by reusing the same variable but no confusion should arise from this.} is given by $(d^{(n)}_{i,j,j})_{i=1}^n$ and the out-degree (to the other community) sequence is given by $(d^{(n)}_{i,j,-j})_{i=1}^n$.
-For an agent/node $i$ in community $j$ there are $d^{(n)}_{i,j,j}$ half-edges corresponding to its neighbors in the same community, and $d^{(n)}_{i,j,-j}$ half-edges corresponding to its neighbors in the other community.
-For obtaining the graph we would then randomly pair half-edges of the same type as described earlier.
-However, to analyze the adoption process we will work a little differently.
-We start by realizing the early adopter nodes using the seeding random variables.
+The typical way to create a random graph with a given degree sequence $(d^{n}_i)_{1}^n$ using the configuration model is as follows: first label vertices of the graph $1,2,\dots,n$ such that vertex $i$ has $d_i^{n}$ half-edges sticking out of it; next iterate through all the unpaired half-edges so that at each step, two half-edges are paired randomly; and declare the final graph as the desired random graph.
+In our setting, when there are two communities, the basic idea of generating the random graph using the configuration model is exactly the same.
+However, to analyze the adoption process, we work a little differently.
+We start by realizing the early adopter vertices using the seeding random variables.
 We set the early adopters to be active and make all their half-edges active.
-Any other node and its half-edges will initially be counted as inactive.
+Any other vertex and its half-edges will initially be counted as inactive.
 We then run the adoption process and draw the random graph simultaneously by iterating through the active half-edges (if any).
-At each iteration, we pick an active half-edge, i.e., an half-edge connected to an active node, and connect it to some other half-edge that belongs to the appropriate community.
+At each iteration, we pick an active half-edge, i.e., a half-edge connected to an active vertex, and connect it to some other half-edge that belongs to the appropriate community.
 Then we remove both half-edges from the graph.
-Moreover, if the second half-edge belongs to an inactive node, we reduce its threshold by one.
-If the threshold of the inactive node becomes zero after this change, we activate this node and also all the half-edges that are still connected to this node.
-Note that this process stops when all active half-edges have been omitted, and the remainder of the graph (containing only inactive half-edges) is not realized.
-This process is described in Algorithm~\ref{Algorithm}.
+Moreover, if the second half-edge belongs to an inactive vertex, we reduce its threshold by one.
+If the threshold of the inactive vertex becomes minus one after this change, we activate this vertex and also all the half-edges that are still connected to this vertex.
+Note that this process stops when all active half-edges have been omitted.
+In particular, the remainder of the graph (containing only inactive half-edges) is not realized (or can be realized but will not influence the contagion process).
+This process is described in Algorithm~\ref{algorithm}.